dask/dask-ml/docs/source/hyper-parameter-search.rst

 1. compute constrained
 2. memory constrained

 These issues are independent and both can happen the same time.
-Being memory constrained has to do with dataset size, and being compute constrained has to do with estimator complexity and number of possible hyper-parameter combinations.
+Examples:

+* Having many hyper-parameters leads to compute constrained problems. e.g., the hyper-parameters in a neural network (learning rate, etc)
-Training a deep neural network is a compute-constrained problem.
-Training on a larger-than-memory dataset is a memory-constrained problem.
-Dask-ML covers all 4 combinations of these two constraints.
+* Having a larger-than-memory dataset leads to memory constrained problems.

+Dask-ML has work in all 4 combinations of these two constraints.

 Neither compute nor memory constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Scikit-learn handles this case.
+Scikit-learn handles this case:

 .. autosummary::
    sklearn.model_selection.GridSearchCV
    sklearn.model_selection.RandomizedSearchCV

-Dask-ML has drop-in replacements :ref:`detailed below
-<hyperparameter.dasksearchcv>` that can ease some compute constraints by
-avoiding repeated work.

-.. _hyperparameter.dasksearchcv:

 Compute constrained, but not memory constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-More detail in :ref:`hyperparameter.drop-in`
+Dask-ML has some drop in replacements for the Scikit-learn versions that ease the amount of compute required:

 .. autosummary::
    dask_ml.model_selection.GridSearchCV
    dask_ml.model_selection.RandomizedSearchCV

-They are drop in replacement for the Scikit-learn versions.

-:class:`~dask_ml.model_selection.GridSearchCV` and
-:class:`~dask_ml.model_selection.RandomizedSearchCV` work best if each CV split fits in a single worker's RAM because ``fit`` is called on each cross validation split of the data.
-If each cross validation split does not fit into RAM, look :ref:`below <hyperparameter.memory>`.

-.. _hyperparamter.memory:
+There avoid unnecessary compute by avoiding repeated work.
+More detail is in :ref:`hyperparameter.drop-in`.

+These estimators call `fit` on the data provided.
+The data provided to `fit` should fit in the RAM of one worker.

 Memory constrained, but not compute constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-More detail in :ref:`hyperparameter.incremental`.
+This estimator calls ``partial_fit`` on each chunk of the data.

 .. autosummary::
    dask_ml.model_selection.IncrementalSearchCV

-:class:`~dask_ml.model_selection.IncrementalSearchCV` calls ``partial_fit`` on
-each chunk of the data.
+By default, this estimator mirrors randomized or grid search but generalizes to larger datasets.
+More detail is in :ref:`hyperparameter.incremental`.

 Compute and memory constrained
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 .. autosummary::
-   dask_ml.model_selection.IncrementalSearchCV

-This requires changing the ``decay_rate`` to be non-zero.
-The recommended value is ``decay_rate=1``.
+   dask_ml.model_selection.HyperbandSearchCV
+   dask_ml.model_selection.SuccessiveHalvingSearchCV

 These searches can reduce time to solution by (cleverly) deciding which parameters to evaluate.
-These searches *adapt* to history to decide which parameters to continue evaluating and are called "*adaptive* model selection algorithms".
-These classes require that the estimator implement ``partial_fit``.
+These searches *adapt* to history to decide which parameters to continue evaluating.

 .. _hyperparameter.drop-in: